bitcoin-dot-org/Bitcoin.org/en/full-node.md

 -maxconnections=<num>
 {% endhighlight %}

-Reducing the maximum connected nodes to a miniumum could be desirable if traffic limits are tiny.
+Reducing the maximum connected nodes to a minimum could be desirable if traffic limits are tiny.
 Keep in mind that bitcoin's trustless model works best if you are connected to a handful of nodes.

+#### Blocks-only mode

+{% highlight text %}
+-blocksonly
+{% endhighlight %}

+{% comment %}update-if-segwit: change max bandwidth amounts{% endcomment %}

+Causes your node to stop requesting and relaying transactions unless they are part of a block and also disables listening as described above.

+This reduces your node's bandwidth to the absolute minimum necessary to stay synchronized with the network, about 150 megabytes incoming data per day and about 1 megabyte of outgoing data per day, but it does mean that your node won't see incoming transactions until they've received at least one confirmation.

+You will still be able to send transactions from the built-in wallet or from peers you've whitelisted using the `-whitelist` parameter.

 </div>
 <script>updateToc();</script>